canonical/ubuntu-pro-docs/start-here.rst

 Start here
 ==========

-For new customers, new users on existing accounts, and new free token users, we recommend starting with the following documentation for a quick start with Ubuntu Pro:
+For new customers, new users on existing accounts, and new free token users, we recommend the following documentation for a quick start with Ubuntu Pro:

 General account setup
 ~~~~~~~~~~~~~~~~~~~~~